VAT on drinks UK: Coffee, tea and the taxman’s decree

 The idea is the money collected from excise duty is then used for specific causes related to those products.
 For example, taxes on tobacco can be used for anti-smoking campaigns or healthcare for people with cancer.

-The exact charge varies depending on the nature and strength of the alcohol in question and is explained in detail on HMRC’s website.
 For example, excise duty on cider that’s at least 3.5% in alcoholic strength but less than 8.5% will be £9.67 per litre of alcohol.
-Whilst duty on spirits, wine and other fermented products is at least 3.5% but less than 8.5% ABV is £24.77 per litre of alcohol.
+While duty on spirits, wine and other fermented products is at least 3.5% but less than 8.5%, ABV is £24.77 per litre of alcohol.

 Can VAT on drinks be refunded?